 Generally, Learning Goal One is completed in many of our many literature core courses or survey courses.
-Learning Goal Two is accomplished through taking our EN310 Applied Writing Theory course, then applying the theory from that course to practice in our EN470 capstone course.
-Finally, Learning Goal Three is indicated through created teaching unit plans designed in courses like EN235 and EN425, executed during the student teaching experience, and analyzed in ED488.
+Learning Goal Two is accomplished partially through taking our EN310 Applied Writing Theory course, then applying the theory from that course to practice in our EN470 capstone course.
+Finally, Learning Goal Three is indicated through created teaching unit plans designed in courses like EN235 and EN425, executed during the student teaching experience, and analyzed and assessed in the ED488 course.